 Reading together is a great way to bond with children of any age.
 Consider a series of books for an older reader, a ‘touch and feel’ book for little ones and some great picture books for the in-betweens.

 Stores will also be stocked with super cute Easter outfits!
 But, this time of year also heralds a change in season, so now would be a great time to stock up on some essentials.

 Allow your kids to get involved by asking them to help you with your selections.
 Let their individuality shine through their clothing choices!
 (Within reason.
 Spiderman costumes at formal functions are somewhat looked down upon.)
-Pyjamas are a popular option – PJ Masks have a great range out at the moment that is available from Kmart.
+Pyjamas are a popular option and you can generally pick them up pretty cheap.

 Easter is about new life and renewal.
 Work with the kids to clean out their toy cupboards (more on that later) and talk to them about the kinds of things they’d really like to have.
 Work together to find solutions to their toy dreams.
 Kids could perform chores around the house to work up some money (matched by you) to go towards that special gift that they’ll find on Easter morning.

 Well-chosen toys are Easter gifts that aren’t chocolate that will far outlast anything that a chocolate factory could produce.
 They can be educational or inspiring or just plain fun!